OFTechLabs/oratio/README.md

     const response: Promise<IHiveResponse> = mind.process(input, "en", {})
 ```

-Show any applicable output the user in any desired way, the response has the following fields:
+Show any applicable output to the user in any desired way, the response has the following fields:

 ```typescript
 {